-The last reported sales price of common units on the NYSE on January 7, 2002 was \$21.10 per common unit.
-As of January 7, 2002, there were approximately 758 holders of record of Star Gas Partners' common units.
+The last reported sales price of common units on the NYSE on September 17, 2002 was \$17.61 per common unit.
+As of September 16, 2002, there were approximately 815 holders of record of Star Gas Partners' common units.

 On July 25, 2000, we announced that we would commence quarterly distributions on our senior subordinated units at an initial rate of \$0.25 per unit.
-On January 18, 2001, we announced that we would increase this rate to \$0.575 per unit and that we would also commence distributions at that level for our junior subordinated and general partner units, the increased distributions being payable on all of our units for the quarter ended December 31, 2000.
+On January 18, 2001, we announced that we would increase this rate to \$0.575 per unit and that we would also commence distributions at that level for our junior subordinated and general partner units.
+On April 30, 2002, we announced that we would pay a \$0.25 per unit distribution on our senior subordinated units for the quarter ended March 31, 2002, which was paid on May 15, 2002, and no distribution was paid on our junior subordinated units or general partner units.
+On August 1, 2002, we announced that we would pay a \$0.25 per unit distribution the quarter ended June 30, 2002, which was paid on our senior subordinated units for the quarter ended June 30, 2002, which was paid on August 14, 2002, and no distribution was paid on our junior subordinated units.
 The senior subordinated units are listed and traded on the New York Stock Exchange under the symbol "SGH."